 Getting Started with a Cricut

-A Cricut is an electronic cutting machine that can meticulously cut a vast array of materials depending on the specific machine you may have.
+A Cricut is an electronic cutting machine that can meticulously cut a vast array of materials.
+The machine can cut large projects to intricate designs.

 – Heat Transfer Vinyl (HTV or Iron-On)

 – Leather (real and faux)